thealjey/webcompiler/docs/README.md

 APIs are sometimes changed without any change in functionality (e.g. Babel 5 vs Babel 6).

 This project aims to abstract all of those problems out of the development of applications.

+### Feedback

+What did you struggle with?

+Any feedback on [Discord] would be greatly appreciated.
+It does not require registration and won't take more than a few minutes of your time.

 ### Prerequisites